biomedica-marvl/biomedica-index/README.md

  |              to the locations of article batch files, as they are stored on the user's system
  |          local_article_path (str): (optional) path to the local directory where the article
  |              full-text is stored.
 If not provided, the loader attempts to find it in the default
  |              place within the index data itself.
-Currently required, but will be fully optional
- |              in the future.
  |
  |  get_article(self, article_metadata)
  |      Loads article full-text data based on the given metadata.